mckinniburgh/GCDRI_IntroInstall/Activity1.md

-# Introductions and Installation

 ##**GC Digital Research Institute**
 ###January 17-20, 2017

-We'll be working collaboratively over the next four days to learn digital skills, practice interdisciplinary research, and hone our own projects.
-First things first: let's meet the GC DRI Class of January 2017!

 We'll start with an icebreaker on a mission: to introduce ourselves to each other, and demonstrate the variety of specific and broad research goals each of us brings to the GC DRI.